Upcoming meetings

 Zach Meyer is a Professional Wetland Scientist working at the Department of Ecology as the Shorelands Technical and Regulatory Lead.
 He has been involved with Ecology’s wetland and shoreline permitting for the last 10 years.
 Working on the coast of Pacific and Grays Harbor Counties since 2019, he has been involved in the review and permitting of dynamic revetment projects.

-• We will not be providing coffee or snacks in the morning, so please come prepared.
+• We will not be providing coffee or snacks in the morning, so please bring everything you need.

-• You can bring a lunch, or you can get lunch at a nearby restaurant.
+• You can either bring a lunch or grab lunch at one of the nearby restaurants.

 • We will hold the event rain or shine, so please dress appropriately for the weather.

 • We recommend against leaving valuables in your car.
-You may want to carry them with you on the walking tour.
+You may want to carry them with you on the afternoon tour.

 Have comments, questions, or an idea for a meeting?